digrouz/docker-sabnzbd/README.md

 * The docker entrypoint can upgrade operating system at each startup.
 To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.

+## Issues

+If you encounter an issue please open a ticket at [github](https://github.com/digrouz/docker-sabnzbd/issues)